 If you could make money just by shooting out template emails to hundreds or thousands of people, anyone could have made money doing it.
 Sadly, it just won’t work.
 Although sending emails or LinkedIn InMails specifically is easy enough.

-This approach doesn’t work since people are programed to avoid sales messages.
+This approach doesn’t work since people are programmed to avoid sales messages.
 We don’t like being sold to.
 We don’t want others to keep badgering us until we part with our hard-earned cash.
 When you try to be aggressive with selling, you turn people off, simply because we like to buy stuff when we are ready for it, when we can, or when the time is right.

 Using LinkedIn InMail to sell is the worst thing you could do.
 If you’ve been trying to do it, it’s best to stop now.

 Not building relationships

 LinkedIn InMail is a way for you to reach anyone on LinkedIn.
-Meanwhile, LinkedIn in general is a platform built with a sole purpose of connecting people professionally.
+Meanwhile, LinkedIn, in general, is a platform built with the sole purpose of connecting people professionally.
 As such, you were to use LinkedIn email to build relationships.

 As Melanie Dodaro of LinkedIn puts it, you should use LinkedIn email to let people know why you want to connect, look for ways to build the relationship genuinely by finding commonalities and seek to actually get to know the real person behind the profile.
 Build these relationships by being proactive – share their posts, respond to their updates, congratulate them when they reach milestones, and be their advocate.

 Not Providing value first

-Your first tendency to put LinkedIn email to use is to reach out to people, explain why you want to connect, and more.
+Your first tendency to put a LinkedIn email to use is to reach out to people, explain why you want to connect, and more.
 If you noticed, all of that is selfish.
 The focus is on you.

 Use LinkedIn InMail to reach out to them with a specific solution to a problem they wrote about somewhere either on LinkedIn, their blog or within a group.
-Send InMail to provide them data, insights, or a quick solution to something you are exceptionally good at or that which your business is based on (or relates to).
+Send InMail to provide the data, insights, or a quick solution to something you are exceptionally good at or that which your business is based on (or relates to).